-Could you serve sliced chicken with this salad?
+- Could you serve a sliced, warm chicken breast with this salad?
 The answer is YES.

-Don’t make this salad more than an hour ahead of serving or it will start to look sad.
-Keep it cool in the fridge, serve the dressing on the side.
+- Don’t assemble this salad more than 30 minutes ahead of serving or it will start to look sad.
+Just keep the components cool in the fridge until your ready start plating.